oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 * **Ocean Token**: the native ERC20 token in Ocean network
 * **Exchange**: Uniswap-like exchange built inside Ocean, where user can exchange between Ether and Ocean tokens.
 * **Service Agreement**: every service is modeled as a *service agreement*.
 Please see [SLA.md](https://github.com/oceanprotocol/dev-ocean/blob/feature/SLA-specs/doc/sla.md) and [smart contract prototype](https://github.com/oceanprotocol/keeper-contracts/blob/develop/contracts/SLA/ServiceAgreement.sol) for details.
-It needs *dispute resolution* to resolve the disputes between consumer and provider.
 * **Tribe**: it controls the registry of membership for each service agreement template; defines TCR based registries for permission, which has whitelisted members who can provide or consume the service.
 * **Curation**: users can curate a registry of high-quality service agreement templates through staking on corresponding bonding curves.
 It helps consumers discover high-quality assets/services.
 * **Governance**: it governs the available assets and services in Ocean network.
 For example, it whitelists new service agreement templates through TCR & Voting.
+* **Dispute Resolution**: resolves the disputes between consumer and provider through voting or TCR.
 * **Block Reward**: Ocean network will periodically release block reward (i.e., new minted ERC20 Ocean tokens) to reward the providers of data commons.
 Note provider of data commons must be randomly selected to fulfill the service requests so that they have the equal probability to receive block rewards.
 * **Access Control**: it is the controller contract which grant access to consumers after depended conditions are fulfilled.
 The access token can be delivered in two approaches: secret store and OEP10.
 * **Payment**: it handles all payment processing, including lock payment, release payment and refund payment.